cspohr5119/ftc-event-sim/README.md

 ~~~~
   Title="My Tournament"    // Title message added to beginning of output
   EventKey="1819-CMP-DET"  // The event key from theorangealliance.org, found in the event URL.
+  TeamPPMFile=""		   // Relative path to a file of TeamNumber,PPM (points per match) to load instead of EventKey.
+  DataFilesFolder="DataFiles"  // Relative path to a folder containing download files from TOA.
   SchedulingModel="SwissScheduling"  // Supported values are "SwissScheduling", "RandomScheduling"
   TBPMethod="Expression"   // Supported values are "LosingScore", "WinningScore", "OwnScore", "TotalScore", "Expression"
   TBPExpresson="[OwnScore] + [LosingScore]" // Custom expression to calculate TBP (if TBPMethod is "Expression")
-  ScoreRandomness="0.1"    // Value beteen 0 and 1 and will make score = OPR +/- (OPR * ScoreRandomness)
+  ScoreRandomness="0.1"    // Value beteen 0 and 1 and will make score = PPM +/- (PPM * Rnd * ScoreRandomness)
   Rounds="5"               // How many times each team will play in the tournament.
   Trials="1"               // Will run the same simulation n-times and will aggregate the stats
   OPRExcludesPenaltyPoints="false"  // If true, will deduct penalty points for OPR calculation
   OPRmmse="0"              // Minimum Mean Square Error: 1 - 3 recommended, 0 for traditional OPR values.

   RandomScheduling
-    UseFTCSchdule="true"   // If true, schedule the matches as they actually happened
+    UseFTCSchedule="true"   // If true, schedule the matches as they actually happened
     UseFTCResults="false"  // If true, use actual match scores, otherwise, based on OPR

   SwissScheduling
     SeedFirstRoundsOPR="false"    // Not yet suppored
     RoundsToScheduleAtStart="1"   // How many rounds to schedule randomly to start the tournament
-    SchduleAtBreaks="false"       // Not yet supported
+    ScheduleAtBreaks="false"       // Not yet supported
     BreaksAfter="2,7"             // Not yet suppored
     OpponentPairingMethod="Fold"  // Method to find ideal opponents: "Fold" or "Slide"
     AlliancePairingMethod="Slide" // Method to find ideal partners: "Fold" or "Slide"